rmbprui/adventuredplaces/src/resources/posts.md

 The city was covered in lights and Christmas magic, it was wonderful seeing all the places decorated for this wonderful time.

-Family got reunited, everybody tested for Covid and we had the opportunity to celebrate Christmas and New Year’s all together.
+Family got reunited, everybody tested for Covid and we had the opportunity to celebrate Christmas and New Year's all together.
 It was an amazing time spending Christmas at home with the family!

 After working during Christmas time you learn how everything is planned and you get this idea of how things are actually done behind the scenes.

-Having this experience made me more mature and independent, 2 things I’m grateful for!
+Having this experience made me more mature and independent, 2 things I'm grateful for!